-Instagram will automatically place your ad in the placement it thinks will perform best, so run your campaign long enough to get data on each spot.
+Instagram will automatically place your ad in the placement it thinks will perform best, so run your campaign long enough to get data on each spot for Instagram ROI.

 Once you’ve run different versions of your ad, evaluate which placement helped you accomplish your ad campaign’s ultimate goal.
 You’ll feel more certain about where to allocate your ad budget once you have real data to back up the ad placements your target audience responds best to.

 Additionally, when you’re at this stage, A/B test other elements like the ad format.
-Test whether single image, carousel ads, and a different call to action (CTA) has an impact on your ad cost.
+Test whether single image, carousel ads, and a different call to action (CTA) has an impact on your ad cost and Instagram ads ROI.